mnindrazaka/mnindrazaka/content/why-we-cant-use-if-statement-in-jsx.md

 {{< figure src="/images/post/why-we-cant-use-if-statement-in-jsx.jpg" caption="Photo by [Bruce Mars](https://unsplash.com/photos/xj8qrWvuOEs)" >}}

-I remember the time when i want to display an element in jsx based on condition.
-At that time, i am still new to React and JSX, i started to think "Ok, i want to display this element based on condition, i think i am gonna use if statement".
-So, my component will look like this :
+When I first started to learn React, i have a case to display an element in JSX based on condition.
+I started to think "Ok, i want to display this element based on condition, so i am gonna use if statement".
+So, my component look like this :

 ```jsx {linenos=table,hl_lines=[4]}
 const Toggle = () => {